andriyukr/anafi_ros/README.md

 - [SciPy](https://scipy.org/install/) - library for scientific and technical computing:

       pip install scipy

 ## Clone

-Clone the latest version from this repository into your ROS workspace:
+To build from source, clone the latest version from this repository into your ROS2 workspace and build the package using:

 	cd ~/dev_ws/src
 	git clone https://github.com/andriyukr/olympe_bridge.git
 	sudo chmod -R 777 olympe_bridge/
+	cd ..
+	colcon build

+  - *Issue*

+        SetuptoolsDeprecationWarning: setup.py install is deprecated.
+Use build and pip and other standards-based tools.

+    *Solution*

+    Install `setuptools` version `58.2.0`:

+        pip install setuptools==58.2.0

-## Run
+## Usage

-    roslaunch olympe_bridge anafi.launch
+To connect to the drone, run in the terminal:

+    ros2 launch olympe_bridge_nodes anafi_launch.py